ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="images/hit_or_miss_formule.PNG" alt="alt text" width="340" weight="center">
 </p>
 **Equation 1 : Hit or Miss Formula**

 With the condition that B1 ∩ B2 = Ø, because if B1 is not a negative mask of B2, the hit-miss transform would result in the empty set.
 <p align="center">
 <img src="images/hit_or_miss.gif" alt="alt text" width="340" weight="center">
 </p>
-**Figure 1 : Hit or Miss principal**
+**Figure 1 : Hit or Miss principle**

 ### Dilate & Erode

-The dilation operator takes two pieces of data as inputs.
+The dilation operator takes two pieces of data as input.
 The first one is the image which is going to be dilated and the second one is the structuring element.
-Thus, the tructuring element determines the precise effect of the dilation on the first image.
+Thus, the structuring element determines the precise effect of the dilation on the first image.

 It mathematically goes like this :